Nigerian police say armed men kidnap archbishop in Delta

-YENAGOA, Nigeria Armed men in Nigeria's southern Delta region have abducted Archbishop Ignatius Kattey, the country's second most senior Anglican cleric, police said on Monday, in a rare case targeting a religious leader.
+YENAGOA, Nigeria, Sept 9 Armed men in Nigeria's southern Delta region have abducted Archbishop Ignatius Kattey, the country's second most senior Anglican cleric, police said on Monday, in a rare case targeting a religious leader.

 Kattey was captured along with his wife at around 10:30 p.m.
-British Time on Friday near his home in Rivers state, although his wife later escaped during a police chase, according to police spokeswoman Angela Agabe.
+(2130 GMT) on Friday near his home in Rivers state, although his wife later escaped during a police chase, according to police spokeswoman Angela Agabe.

 She gave no further details on the attackers, adding only that police were still hunting them.